eosnetworkfoundation/eosio-plus/eosio+PathToRoadmapProposal.md

 ## Introduction

-It is important for the EOSIO+ Working Group to demonstrate a process and narrative for how it will drive the future &quot;EOSIO&quot; (name to be changed) technology roadmap.
+It is important for the EOSIO+ Working Group to demonstrate a process and narrative for how it will drive the future &quot;EOSIO+&quot; (name to be changed) technology roadmap.
 This document is a first draft proposal of such a process for the group to discuss, modify and eventually ratify.
 This will allow the group to forward the narrative, via a blog post, of the progress it has been making over the past several months.

 ## High-Level Process Steps